Advanced Educational Leadership/District Leader Extension Program (12-15 credits)

 - EDL 716: Educational, Governance, Policy and Law (3 credits)

 - EDL 717: Finance, Operations, and Human Resource Management (3 credits)

-Students who have not completed any leadership internship courses at Lehman College will be required to complete 400 hours (6 credits)of district-level leadership experiences.
-Therefore, these students will be required to register for EDL 721, again, in Summer I.
+• Students who have not completed any leadership internship courses at Lehman College will be required to complete 400 hours (6 credits)of district-level leadership experiences.
+Therefore, these students will be required to register for EDL 721 twice.

 A master's degree in educational leadership from an accredited college or university (applicants may be required to take additional leadership courses pending transcript evaluation).
 (Applicants who possess a master's degree in a related field (e.g., teaching, school counseling, etc.) may be considered, depending on their current or prior leadership experience, as well as their career objectives.
 Such individuals may be required to take additional leadership courses pending transcript evaluation.)

 - A minimum of 48 graduate credits (applicants may be required to take additional credits to meet minimum credit requirement);

 - A minimum 3.0 (B) grade point average from a completed graduate degree program;

 - New York State initial or professional certification as a School Building Leader or the equivalent;

 - New York State permanent or professional certification in classroom teaching, school counseling, school psychology, or school social work or the equivalent;

 - A minimum of three years of successful N-12 experience as a leader, teacher, counselor, psychologist, or social worker;